DeepRegNet/DeepReg/README.md

 # Deep Registration

 DeepReg is an open-source toolkit for research in medical image registration using deep learning.
 The current version is based on TensorFlow 2.
-This toolkits contain a number of implementations for unsupervised-, weaky-supervised algorithms with their combinations and variants, with a practical focus on diverse clinical applications with rich example demonstrations.
+This toolkit contains implementations for unsupervised- and (weaky-)supervised algorithms with their combinations and variants, with a practical focus on diverse clinical applications with rich examples.

 This is still under development.
 However some of the functionalities can be accessed as follows.